icyflame/tls-handshake/README.md

 ### 8. Client Key Exchange

-> client sends params to the server to compute a common pre-master secret, and
+> Required.
+Although, this message might be empty if the `cipher_suite` and
-> subsequently, a common master secret
+> Client certificate implicitly provide the DH parameters to the server

 Client -----> Server